phil-opp/blog_os/blog/content/edition-2/posts/06-double-faults/index.md

 }
 ```

 Like our `panic_handler` test, the test will run [without a test harness].
 The reason is that we can't continue execution after a double fault, so more than one test doesn't make sense.
-To disable, the test harness for the test, we add the following to our `Cargo.toml`:
+To disable the test harness for the test, we add the following to our `Cargo.toml`:

 ```toml
 # in Cargo.toml